AmadeusW/writing-assistant/readme.md

 - Effectively you get rapid feedback for your input text.

 ### Scoping
-Scope LLM refinement to specific phrase:
+Scope LLM refinement to specific phrase by including keywords in the system prompt:
-When system prompt includes keywords like `paragraph`, `sentence` and `word`, that phrase directly under cursor is surrounded by `[SELECTED]...[/SELECTED]`, and LLM refinement is scoped to just this phrase.
+- `paragraph`,
+- `sentence`,
+- `word`
+LLM refinement is scoped to just that kind of phrase under the cursor.
+In the request to LLM, that phrase is surrounded by `[SELECTED]...[/SELECTED]`.

 ### On line